Implementation of a filesystem device tied to in-memory data. More...

 This RAM device implementation implements a file system using compressed RAM storage.
 The Harlequin RIP SDK comes with an import tool that can be used to compress and pre-compile a directory tree into a RAM device file system.

-device for embedded systems for which there is no disk, or to help avoid multiple RIP implementations writing caches to a single shared installation.
+This is useful for backending the %os% device for embedded systems for which there is no disk, or to help avoid multiple RIP implementations writing caches to a single shared installation.

 The current implementation of the RAM device uses multiple filesystem roots.
 If the RIP is built with a SW folder in RAM, then the first instance mounted will refer to the SW-in-RAM tree.
 Other device instances will refer to newly instantiated RAM devices.
 Like the file device, the RAM device supports prefixes.
 Therefore, even with a single root, it is possible for multiple instances of the RAM device to exist independently of each other, using prefixes to navigate down to a specified node under the base root.